 Transportation Supply Chain Management Education at the College of Business and Public Administration (CBPA)

-California State University, San Bernardino is one of the fastest growing universities in California, largely because of its expanding service area of San Bernardino and Riverside counties, which covers 27,000 square miles – a territory larger than 10 states in the nation.
+Established in 1965, California State University, San Bernardino (CSUSB) is one of the fastest growing universities in California, largely because of its expanding service area of San Bernardino and Riverside counties, which covers 27,000 square miles – a territory larger than 10 states in the nation.
 More than 65,000 students have graduated from CSUSB, including many who work in Southern California and make a major positive impact on the economy.
 Founded in 1965, CSUSB currently enrolls more than 17,500 students and employs more than 2,100 faculty and staff.

 Located equidistant between Los Angeles and the Palm Springs area, the university offers more than 70 traditional baccalaureate and master's degree programs and a wide variety of education credential and certificate programs, including many that have earned national recognition.
 Its business and entrepreneurship programs are nationally respected, as evidenced by CSUSB's 2006 ranking of fourth in the United States for graduate entrepreneur programs.

 Cal State San Bernardino is distinguished as the first Inland Empire University with prestigious national accreditation for its College of Business and Public Administration.
 Recently the college has been named by European CEO Magazine as one of the world's 18 most innovative business schools.
 CSUSB was one of only four Global Business Education Award winners from the United States and was named the "most innovative school of business" in the Western US The publication listed one winner for each of 18 regions around the world.